itspangler/geospatial-humanities-s2024/week/06_analysis-i/lab/lighthouses-staging.md

 My logic to terminate the break by 1914 is that the battles of World War I would skew our data significantly (e.g., ships aren't wrecking as much as they are being wrecked by others).

-My logic to initiate the break at 1800 is I wanted to include a few more points on the older end, and this is just a learning exercise, so I'm not super concerned that we might be attaching a few wrecks to lighthouses that don't yet exist.
+My logic to initiate the break at 1800 is I wanted to include a few more points on the older end, and this is just a learning lab, so I'm not super concerned that we might be attaching a few wrecks to lighthouses that don't yet exist.

 ### **Select by Attributes**